Friedreich's ataxia: Epidemiology

 FRDA affects Indo-European populations.
 It is rare in East Asians, sub-Saharan Africans, and Native Americans.
 FRDA is the most prevalent inherited ataxia, affecting approximately 1 in 40,000 with European descent.
 Males and females are affected equally.
 The estimated carrier prevalence is 1:100.
 A 1990–1996 study of Europeans calculated the incidence rate was 2.8:100,000.
 The prevalence rate of FRDA in Japan is 1:1,000,000.

 FRDA follows the same pattern as haplogroup R1b.
 Haplogroup R1b is the most frequently occurring paternal lineage in Western Europe.
 FRDA and Haplogroup R1b are more common in northern Spain, Ireland, and France, rare in Russia and Scandinavia, and follow a gradient through central and eastern Europe.
 A population carrying the disease went through a population bottleneck in the Franco-Cantabrian region during the last ice age.

 History

-The condition is named after the 1860s German pathologist and neurologist, Nikolaus Friedreich.
+The condition is named after the nineteenth century German pathologist and neurologist, Nikolaus Friedreich.
 Friedreich reported the disease in 1863 at the University of Heidelberg.
 Further observations appeared in a paper in 1876.

 Frantz Fanon wrote his medical thesis on FRDA, in 1951.

 A 1984 Canadian study traced 40 cases to one common ancestral couple arriving in New France in 1634.

 FRDA was first linked to a GAA repeat expansion on chromosome 9 in 1996.